scperkins/EJEHardenberg.github.io/public/contact.md

 have a project you think I'd be a help to, then you can find my email on github and contact me about it.

-If you're interesting in employing me professionally you should reach out to me via the form, please include details on what type of technology you plan on using or already use and I'll get back to you as soon as I can.
+If you're interested in employing me professionally you should reach out to me via the form, please include details on what type of technology you plan on using or already use and I'll get back to you as soon as I can.
 Note that I do do contract work, but I do charge late fees if you fail to pay me within 30 days of an invoice.